JacobJacob/tuyasmart_bizbundle_ios_doc/en/pages/access.md

  *                  @return true if route can be handled, otherwise return false */
 - (void)registerRouteWithHandler:(BOOL(^)(NSString *url, NSDictionary *raw))handler;

+/**
+* Update config of biz resource
+*
+*/
+- (void)updateConfig;
 ```

+> After the account is successfully logged in,  call `-(void) updateConfig` to update the necessary cached data, otherwise some bizBundles will not be used normally.

 ### TYModuleServices